FOREX-Dollar firm after jobs data supports U.S. rate hike view

 By Lisa Twaronite

-TOKYO, Aug 10 The dollar stayed close to a nearly four-month high against a basket of currencies in Asian trade on Monday, after solid U.S. jobs data backed expectations that the U.S. Federal Reserve could raise interest rates as early as September.
+TOKYO, Aug 10 The dollar remained close to a nearly four-month high against a basket of currencies in early Asian trade on Monday, after solid U.S. jobs data backed expectations that the U.S. Federal Reserve was on track to raise interest rates as early as September.

-"It looks as if we're now really on the verge" of a U.S. rate increase, said Sue Trinh, senior currency strategist at RBC Capital Markets in Hong Kong.

-But risk appetite in Asia remained in check after weekend data raised concerns about a slowing Chinese economy.

 That fell short of expectations for a rise of 223,000 jobs but was still viewed as consistent with a strong labour market, and the previous two months were upwardly revised.